anqlproject/anql/README.md

 - **SQLite** - Local database storage
 - **Lexical** - Rich text editing engine
 - **React** - UI framework

-## Development

-ANQL is currently in active development and may be unstable at times.
-New features and improvements are being added regularly.
-Feel free to reach out for feedback, bug reports, or feature suggestions.

 ## Version